javacado/paintchip-new/wp-content/plugins/wp-ses/readme.txt

 4. Activity tab

 == Changelog ==

+= 1.4.6 - 2021-05-26 =
+* New: Added Milan and Cape Town as available regions
+* New: Added `wposes_ses_regions` filter for adding regions manually
+* Bug fix: Undefined constant `DeliciousBrains\WP_Offload_SES\Aws3\GuzzleHttp\IDNA_DEFAULT`

+= 1.4.5 - 2021-04-01 =
+* Bug fix: Some fields of the Activity tab are not properly escaped which is an XSS risk
+* Bug fix: Emails occasionally failing due to "WorkerAttemptsExceededException"
+* Bug fix: Passing CC/BCC in CSV format not working correctly
+* Bug fix: Upgrade routines can be run more than once during an upgrade

+= 1.4.4 - 2020-12-14 =
+* New: WordPress 5.6 and PHP 8 compatible
+* New: Added North California, Paris, Stockholm, and Bahrain as available regions

+= 1.4.3 - 2020-08-05 =
+* New: Added Ohio, Seoul, Singapore, and Tokyo as available regions
+* New: Compatibility with WordPress 5.5
+* Bug fix: Queue not running when PHP memory limit is over 1G
+* Bug fix: Fatal error when deleting a job that no longer exists

+= 1.4.2 - 2020-06-19 =
+* Improvement: Health Report no longer includes the Health Report in email summaries
+* Bug fix: Email queue getting stuck if there is a fatal error while processing an email
+* Bug fix: Missing mbstring module causes fatal error

 = 1.4.1 - 2020-04-27 =
 * New: Added London, central Canada, and São Paulo as available regions